YK7188/YK_Lab/24-App deployment by SCCM/README.md

 Go: Assets and Compliance > Device Collections > Create Device Collection

-and create a device collection for 7-zip deployment.
+and create a device collection that contains the target devices for the deployment.

 # Step 6 — Deploy Application